A Circle of Thanksgiving – Bracelet Craft – The Circle of Thanksgiving

 Materials needed: Yarn or string (enough to make a wrist bracelet for each child) and pony beads (blue, black, red, white, yellow, orange, and purple pony beads -enough for each child to have one of each color).

-Read the Circle of Thanksgiving to the children and have them put on one bead for each line that is read.
-Discuss words the children may not know as well: represent, purity, gratitude, etc. Discuss the color choices and why colors are often associated with words, feelings, or objects.
+Read the Circle of Thanksgiving (linked above) to the children and have them put on one bead for each line that is read.
+Discuss words the children may not know: represent, purity, gratitude, etc. Discuss the color choices and why colors are often associated with words, feelings, or objects.
 Give the children an example by discussing the sun.
 When we read or listen to words that describe the sun, the colors of yellow and orange often come to mind.
 When the children have added all the beads to their string, tie the ends together to create “The Circle of Thanksgiving.”
 The children may keep at school or home and retell the bracelet’s meaning as they look at the beads.
 For very young children, repeat the activity over the course of several days.
-Invite the children to retell the story to their peers or to their parents at home.
+Invite the children to retell the story to their peers or to parents/family at home.

 Thanksgiving: What does NOT belong? – Does not belong_drawings